JoinCODED/WS-Flutter-M9-CRUD-With-API/03_Posting_Data/02_forms.md

     ),
 ```

-Now leave the field empty and click the button, an error should appear.
+Leave the field empty and click the button.
+An error should appear.

-Let's add `validator`s to our other fields, specially our `price` field, we want to make sure the user enters a valid number:
+Let's add `validator`s to our other fields, in particular our `price` field.
+We want to make sure the user enters a valid number:

 ```dart
 TextFormField(